keesiemeijer/github-pages-code-reference/README.md

 ## Installation with VVV

-If you have VVV set up use the [wp-reference](https://github.com/keesiemeijer/wp-reference) auto site setup script to parse your PHP codebase.
+If you have VVV set up add a reference site with this in your [vvv-custom.yml file](https://varyingvagrantvagrants.org/docs/en-US/adding-a-new-site/).

-Setup your site with these settings in your `vvv-custom.yml` file:
 ```
 ---
 sites: